mpgshankar/MTA/README.md

 # Step 1 :
 ## Add Theatre
 This is the first step inorder to run MTA.
-To onboard theatre we need to invoke `add_theatre` function which takes only 1 argument of JSON Object.
+To add theatre we need to invoke `add_theatre` function which takes only 1 argument of JSON Object.
 Sample :- {"theatreRegNo":"value1","theatreLocation":"value2","theatreName":"value3","numberOfScreens":"value4","docType":"value5"}